openhab/openhab-addons/bundles/org.openhab.binding.smsmodem/README.md

 ## Trigger channels

-The *smsmodembridge* has the following trigger channel :
+The *smsmodembridge* and *smsmodemremotebridge* has the following trigger channel :
 | Channel ID          | event                      |
 |---------------------|----------------------------|
 |receivetrigger| The msisdn and message received (concatened with the '\|' character as a separator)|